evrone/glider/readme.md

 Then compile the file with:

 ```
-coffee -c -o . src/glider.coffee
+coffee -c -o . --map src/glider.coffee
 ```

-This will compile the src/glider.coffee to glider.js
+This will compile the src/glider.coffee to glider.js and generate the source map.

 ## Minification